varshagarla/Metis_LinearRegression_Project/Project_Proposal.md

 #### Data Description:
 I plan to scrape data directly from [Airbnb's website](https://www.airbnb.com/).
 An individual "row" or unit of analysis would be one listing that appears in the search results for stays.
 As of now, I plan to set the following search parameters on Airbnb:
-* Location: Poconos, Pennsylvania (popular region for outfoor activities year-round)
+* Location: Poconos, Pennsylvania (popular region for outdoor activities year-round)
 * Date: August 14-21, 2021
 * Guests: 4 adults